damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

  Type of machines used

    1. CNC machine tools for machining metal or other rigid materials
-     - Milling machines
+     - Milling
      - Lathe
+     - Cutting
-     - Cutting, drilling machines
+     - Drilling
      - Etc.

    2. Other common manufacturing tools